January 12th - June 9th, 2019

 June 8, 9 — Student teachers teach!

 This teacher training program is for experienced students who have a strong desire to deepen their knowledge and understanding of this practice.
-Applicants should be at least 18 years old, have a regular yoga practice, and have a strong interest in learning more about this ancient philosophy, practice and process.
+Applicants should have a regular yoga practice, and have a strong interest in learning more about this ancient philosophy, practice and process.
 We recommend at least 18 months of continuous, steady practice (sometimes more to become a strong candidate) of yoga before applying for teacher training.
-If you are ready to take this next step into asana technique, teaching methodology, yoga anatomy and philosophy, and more, then fill out our application online and we’ll be in touch.
+If you are ready to take this next step, please fill out our application online.

 • Keep a journal